If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Gabby threw a glance at Fleur.
 Mischief burnt in her baby sister’s eyes.
 ‘Sorry, Fleur,’ she chirped, staring right at Harry.

-Harry blinked, then shot Fleur a rather bemused look.
+Harry blinked and shot Fleur a rather bemused look.

-She motioned for Harry to follow her round the doorframe, then pinned Gabby against the wall.
+She motioned for Harry to follow her Maman ‘round the doorframe and pinned Gabby against the wall.
 ‘What were you trying to do?’

-‘Gabrielle,’ Fleur hissed.
-She let some of the heat seep out of her bones until she felt her face shift.
+‘Gabrielle,’ Fleur hissed, letting some of the heat seep out of her bones until she felt her face shift.

 ‘He didn’t even notice,’ Gabby whispered.
 ‘And that was everything I could direct at him!’
 She squealed.
 ‘He must really love you, Fleur.’

-‘Did you just use your allure to test Harry?’
+‘Did you just use your magic to test Harry?’
 Fleur demanded.
 ‘You know it doesn’t even work like that!’

-‘I don’t have allure like yours, Fleur, but nobody ever just doesn’t notice it like that.’
+‘I don’t have magic like yours, Fleur, but nobody ever just doesn’t notice it like that.’
 Gabby’s eyes turned dreamy and she wriggled out from under Fleur’s arm.
 ‘It must be true love.’

 I’m burning every single romance novel in this house.
 She hauled Gabby after her into the kitchen.
 It’s for her own good.

 ‘Are you going to tell me why Gabby decided to try and charm me?’
 Harry murmured as Binky made the food appear in front of them.
 A simple, Italian salad of goat’s cheese, artichoke hearts, and olives, with basil, bay leaves, and oregano scattered over it appeared on plain, white bowls.